Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/README.md

 ### Workshop

-In this workshop, you will design an IoT solution for an end-to-end mobile baggage tracking system, that leverages cloud services and cross-platform mobile development.
+In this workshop, you will design an IoT solution for an end-to-end mobile baggage tracking system that leverages cloud services and cross-platform mobile development.

-At the end of this workshop, you will be better able to design an IoT solution, including mobile apps, by leveraging cloud services.
+At the end of this workshop, you will be better able to design an IoT solution, including mobile apps, using cloud services.

 ### Whiteboard design session